Dry Needling in San Diego

 Vertigo and Headache Treated with Dry Needling and Classical Chinese Acupuncture Combines the Best of Two worlds.
 First I use Dry Needling to deactivate the inflammed trigger points that are the immediate cause of the Headache pain.
 I also stimulate the motor points...

-Chinese Acupuncture and Dry Needling for Acute and Chronic Pain
+Dry Needling and Acupuncture for Acute and Chronic Pain

-Chinese Acupuncture and Dry Needling for Acute and Chronic Pain One of the most common reasons people seek help from Chinese Acupuncture and Dry Needling is for the treatment of pain.
-The great thing about Chinese Acupuncture and Dry Needling is that they provide...
+Dry Needling and Acupuncture for Acute and Chronic Pain One of the most common reasons people seek help from Chinese Acupuncture and Dry Needling is for the treatment of pain.
+Avoid the Dangerous Side Effects of Drugs with Dry Needling and Acupuncture ...